Jubbah, Saudi Arabia: Rock art of Jubbah

-Jubbah was visited by Finnish orientalist and explorer Georg August Wallin in 1845.
+Jubbah was visited by Anne Blunt and Finnish orientalist and explorer Georg August Wallin in 1845.
 Wallin described spacious mud houses, each house having an attached grove and a water well, where camels were used to pull the water.
 The town had 170 houses, all of them from Al Ramal clan of the Shammar tribe.
 They looked pale and skinny, and lived a similar life to Bedouins, although they were settled in permanent houses.
 The town was frequented by many bedouins especially during the date season (although Wallin thought their dates were not as good as those in Al Jawf and Tayma), but also for its fertile grazing lands.